A Guide to Horizontal (Saddle) Kayak Racks

 Should I Buy a Horizontal Kayak Rack?

 Horizontal kayak racks are best for those looking for the most stability out of a kayak rack.
-Due to way this rack cradles the entire hull of your kayak, it keeps it very secure and stable during transportation.
+Due to the way this rack cradles the entire hull of your kayak, it keeps it very secure and stable during transportation.

-A horizontal kayak rack is also best if you’ll need to fit large kayaks or a canoe.
 Most horizontal racks are compatible with a wide range of kayak and canoe sizes, making this perfect for those who own large kayaks.

 How Much Do Horizontal Kayak Racks Cost?